ndbroadbent/ndbroadbent.github.com/_posts/2011-10-21-managing-project-design-assets-in-git-repositories.markdown

 ## 4) Link existing design directories into your projects

-If you've set up your design directories on one machine, you'll want them to be synchronized across all of your machines.
+If you've set up your design directories on one machine, you'll want them to be synchronized across all of your other development machines.

 Just run the following command on your other machines after following steps 1 and 2: